top of page

 My first visit to a club favorite

 We had a great lunch.
-It was my first time there.
-It was my first time there, and the patty melt with a side of okra was calling my name.
-Tim went for a classic cheeseburger.
-We talked about life and the finer points of things that can quickly make you miserable if you aren’t careful.
-We both came to the profound, earth-shattering conclusion that for us, motorcycles are not optional.
+It was my first time at this café, and the patty melt with a side of okra was calling my name.
+Tim opted for a classic cheeseburger.
+We discussed life and the finer points of things that can quickly make you miserable if you aren’t careful.
+We both reached the profound conclusion that for us, motorcycles are not optional.
 They are a required prescription for maintaining sanity.
 It’s the best kind of throttle therapy.

 By the time I squished my way back into Niceville, I was thoroughly soaked.
 I’m pretty sure I could have poured a half-cup of water out of each boot.

-All told we clocked in 129 miles.
-I had fun and would do it again.
-Will definitely do Two Cousins Café again; I can see why that place is a Sandie favorite.
+All told, we clocked in 129 miles.
+I had a blast and would gladly do it all again.
+I’m definitely going to visit Two Cousins Café again; I can see why that place is a Sandie favorite.

 Ride safe and stay dry!